VittorioTracy/mastercontrol/README.md

 ## About
-Master Control, Master Control Progra, or MCP, is a multi-threaded and event driven platform for managing and integrating various agent modules.
+Master Control, Master Control Program, or MCP, is a multi-threaded and event driven platform for managing and integrating various agent modules.

 ## Background